albar965/littlenavmap-manual/en/RUNNOSIM.md

 1. Install _Little Navmap_ on both your flying computer and the client computer without simulator.
 2. Start it on the flying computer and generate the scenery library databases.
 See [Load Scenery Library Dialog](SCENERY.md) above for more information.
-3. Select `Main Menu` -&gt; `Scenery Library` -&gt; `Show Database Files` on the flying computer.
+3. Select `Scenery Library` -&gt; `Show Database Files`  in the main menu on the flying computer.
 This will open the directory containing the database files in a file manager like Windows Explorer or Apple Finder.
 You will find one or more database file like `little_navmap_fsx.sqlite`, `little_navmap_p3dv3.sqlite` or `little_navmap_xp11.sqlite`.
 4. Exit _Little Navmap_ on the flying computer.
 5. Start _Little Navmap_ on the client/remote computer and select `Scenery Library` -&gt; `Show Database Files`.
 6. Exit _Little Navmap_ on the client computer so you can copy the datbase files.